mkr176/INF_2900_TEAM5/README.md

 Then connect to the database.

+To see the books in SQL use this command:

+- SELECT * FROM backend_book

+To see the users in SQL use this command:

+- SELECT * FROM backend_user

 When it finish all the instalation and after you install the `requirements.txt` in the terminal you should enter while you are in `library_manager`:

 - python manage.py makemigrations